 The average page size in recent years has grown exponentially because we are dealing with much more advanced web technologies and still learning to utilize deep compression in all aspects of a website page.
 For this reason, the caching systems market has exploded, and there is no shortage of alternatives; Varnish, Redis, and even good old APC works, too!

 Visitors hate having to wait endlessly for a page to load fully.
 It’s one of the leading reasons people abandon websites as soon as they visit them; a slow website gives a bad impression, and why bother when other alternatives are available?
 Websites that provide eCommerce services need to be especially cautious about site speed.
 Google has also mentioned it numerous times, that site speed is a ranking factor towards your search engine rankings.

 Analyzing each separate component of your website can take a long time.
-That is why we have seen a huge growth in the market of web performance optimization analyzers; tools that help us analyze our website for optimal performance, give us detailed reports of our site speed performance, and insightful tips on how we can improve that performance to better reflect industry standard.
+That is why we have seen a huge growth in web performance optimization analyzers; tools that help us analyze our website for optimal performance, give us detailed reports of our site speed performance, and insightful tips on how we can improve that performance to better reflect industry standard.
 What tools are you using to improve your site speed performance?

-PerfAudit is an amazing web optimization resource for anyone who is serious about learning the ins and outs of web optimization, and how you can better prepare your server, and content management system to be in sync with the latest industry standards for web optimization.
-Their networking guide is an amazing place to start to learn about the different ways each server and web component yields to the overall browsing experience.
+PerfAudit is an amazing web optimization resource for anyone serious about learning the ins and outs of web optimization, and how you can better prepare your server, and content management system to be in sync with the latest industry standards for web optimization.
+Their networking guide is amazing place to start to learn about the different ways each server and web component yields to the overall browsing experience.